Test Intelligence applies to unit testing only. For other types of tests, use Run steps to run tests.

 Enable Test Intelligence

 Using TI doesn't require you to change your build and test processes.
-To enable TI, you must use a supported codebase, add a Run Tests step, and generate the initial call graph.
-Test selection is applied on subsequent runs after you generate the initial call graph.
+To enable TI, you must use a supported codebase and add a Run Tests step to your pipeline.
 For instructions and more information, go to:

 Ignore tests or files